-An Authentic Carnitas Recipe made quickly in the Instant Pot gives you dinner on the table in about an hour
+This Pork Carnitas Recipe is made quickly in the Instant Pot and gives you dinner on the table in about an hour

 This recipe is also adaptable for the slow cooker or in the oven, and perfect in every way!